 We performed two experiments.
-In the first experiment subjects were tested a number of times over a one month period.
+In the first experiment, subjects were tested a number of times over a 1-mo period.
 This allowed us to track performance as it evolved with repeated training.
-On each of four days, subjects made movements to five targets while holding the handle of a robotic device that was programmed to apply forces to the hand that varied with movement velocity (see figure 1a).
-We left delays of either 24 hours or one month between training sessions to allow for consolidation of learning.
+On each of 4 sessions, subjects made movements to five targets while holding the handle of a robotic device that was programmed to apply forces to the hand that varied with movement velocity (see Fig. 1A).
+We left delays of either 24 h or 1 mo between training sessions to allow for consolidation of learning.
 During session 1, subjects familiarized themselves with the task and no forces were applied.
-One day later in session 2, subjects were divided into five groups (n = 8 for each group) and each made movements in one of the force-fields depicted in figure 1b.
-Two of these fields pushed the hand laterally ( $\theta = 0^\circ$ and $\theta = 180^\circ$ ); an assistive field, acted in the direction of movement ( $\theta = 90^\circ$ ); two other fields had assistive and lateral components, resulting in forces that acted at 45° to the direction of movement ( $\theta = 45^\circ$ , assistive + clockwise and $\theta = 135^\circ$ , assistive + counter-clockwise).
+One day later in session 2, subjects were divided into five groups (n = 8) for each group) and each made movements in one of the force-fields depicted in Fig. 1B.
+Two of these fields pushed the hand laterally ( $\theta = 0^{\circ}$ and $\theta = 180^{\circ}$ ); an assistive field, acted in the direction of movement ( $\theta =$ 90°); two other fields had assistive and lateral components, resulting in forces that acted at $45^{\circ}$ to the direction of movement ( $\theta = 45^{\circ}$ , assistive + clockwise and $\theta = 135^{\circ}$ , assistive + counter-clockwise).
 A sixth group of control subjects (n = 8) did not make movements during session 2.
-One day later in session 3, all subjects made movements in a lateral field that pushed the hand in a counter-clockwise

-(CCW) direction relative to the direction of movement ( $\theta$ = 180°).
+One day later in session 3, all subjects made movements in a lateral field that pushed the hand in a counterclockwise (CCW) direction relative to the direction of movement ( $\theta =$ 180°).
 This allowed us to determine the effect of session 2 training on session 3 performance.
-Approximately one month later (session 4: mean delay 34.3 ± SD 7.2 days), to test the effect of the entire training history, subjects returned to make movements in a clockwise (CW) field that pushed the hand in a direction opposite to the session 3 field ( $\theta$ = 0°).
-Figure 1c summarizes the experimental protocol.
+Approximately 1 mo later [session 4: mean delay 34.3 $\pm$ 7.2 (SD) days, to test the effect of the entire training history, subjects returned to make movements in a clockwise (CW) field that pushed the hand in a direction opposite to the session 3 field $(\theta = 0^{\circ})$ .
+Figure 1C summarizes the experimental protocol.
 Four of the 48 subjects tested in experiment 1 did not return for session 4 testing.
 Subjects made 100 movements each session.
 For each individual, testing sessions occurred at approximately the same time of day.

 In the second experiment, we randomly selected the direction of load in each of two training sessions.
-By examining how performance on a final test session varied as a consequence of the wide variety of training histories we could directly test the idea that performance reflects a combination of past learning.
+By examining how performance on a final test session varied as a consequence of the wide variety of training histories, we could directly test the idea that performance reflects a combination of past learning.
 In this experiment, session 1 (familiarization) was followed immediately by session 2 training.
-For session 2 the field was chosen randomly from the five used in experiment 1.
-For session 3 (24 hours later) the training field was again chosen randomly.
-This resulted in 25 possible combinations of session 2 and session 3 training fields.
-During session 4 (after a 2-day or 10-day delay) subjects were tested in a clockwise lateral field ( $\theta = 0^\circ$ relative to the direction of movement).
-For the 2-day and 10-day delay conditions, we ran 25 subjects (all combinations) and 16 subjects (a subset of the combinations), respectively.
+For session 2, the field was chosen randomly from the five used in experiment 1.
+For session 3 (24 h later), the training field was again chosen randomly.
+This resulted in 25 possible combinations of session 2 and 3 training fields.
+During session 4 (after a 2- or 10-day delay), subjects were tested in a clockwise lateral field ( $\theta = 0^{\circ}$ relative to the direction of movement).
+For the 2- and 10-day delay conditions, we ran 25 subjects (all combinations) and 16 subjects (a subset of the combinations), respectively.

-Measures and Statistics
+Measures and statistics